kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 // a standard attribute (or capacity) name.
 This ensures consistency and
 // interoperability across different drivers when conveying the same idea.
 //
-// Currently, the two standard attributes are:
+// Currently, the following standard attributes have been defined:
 //
-//  1. `k8s.io/cpuSocketNumber`: An integer value referring to the logical
-//     identifier assigned by the operating system for the physical CPU socket
-//     that a device is associated with.
-For a PCIe device, DRA drivers can
-//     determine this value by first reading its associated NUMA node from
-//     `/sys/bus/pci/devices/<PCI_ADDRESS>/numa_node`.
-Then, using that NUMA
-//     node, the value for `cpuSocketNumber` can be found by reading the
-//     `physical_package_id` from any CPU within that node (e.g.,
-//     `/sys/devices/system/node<NUMA_NODE>/cpuX/topology/physical_package_id`).
-//     Similarly, for a logical CPU X, its `cpuSocketNumber` can be identified
-//     from `/sys/devices/system/cpu/cpuX/topology/physical_package_id`.
-//
-//  2. `k8s.io/pcieRoot`: A string value in the format `pci<domain>:<bus>`,
+//  1. `k8s.io/pcieRoot`: A string value in the format `pci<domain>:<bus>`,
 //     referring to a PCIe (Peripheral Component Interconnect Express) Root
 //     Complex.
 This attribute can be used to identify devices that share the
 //     same PCIe Root Complex.
 DRA drivers MAY determine this value by